 - Click OK.
 The Additional Tasks window reappears.

-Additional Installation Tasks in Microsoft Dynamics GP Utilities
+Additional Installation Tasks in Microsoft Dynamics Great Plains Utilities

 The Additional Tasks window in Microsoft Dynamics GP Utilities contains the following selections:

 - Add sample company data

 - Remove SOP and Invoicing message

 - Update modified forms and reports